COVID-19: Latest guidance

 The current restrictions that remain in place can be seen here.

-This month we await news as to whether from 21 June all legal limits on social contact will be removed, although the government has warned that outbreaks of the Indian variant could disrupt further easing, and “make it more difficult to move to step four in June”.
+This month we await news as to whether from 21 June all legal limits on social contact will be removed, although the government has warned that outbreaks of the Delta variant could disrupt further easing, and “make it more difficult to move to step four in June”.

 The cost of COVID-19